gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 ![img alt](./img/interface.png)

-3. Sign in the program uploading the transaction to the Gear network.
+3. Sign the program uploading the transaction to the Gear network.
 Also, sign in the program and meta data uploading to the Gear demo environment so you could work with the program.
 It is recommended to set the checkbox `Remember my password for the next 15 minutes` for your convenience.

 ![img alt](./img/sign-transaction.png)